jimporter/mike/README.md

 ## Usage

+### Before Using Mike

+Before using mike for the first time, you may want to use [`mike delete --all`](#deleting-docs) to delete any old documentation on your `gh-pages` branch before building your new versioned docs.
+(If you prefer, you can also manually move your old documentation to a subdirectory of your `gh-pages` branch so that it's still accessible.)

-### Initialization
+### Configuration

+To help integrate into the MkDocs build process, mike uses an MkDocs plugin.
-Before using mike for the first time, you may want to add the mike plugin to your `mkdocs.yml` file.
-This plugin is added by default when building your documentation with mike, but by adding it explicitly, you can configure how it works.
+This plugin is added by default when building your documentation with mike, but by adding it explicitly to your `mkdocs.yml` file, you can configure how the plugin works.
 The plugin adds a version selector to supported themes as well as updating the `site_url` (if you set it) to point to the version of the docs that are being built: